MFR6340/theenglishextension.org/young-world-2/unit-5: Are we There Yet?.md

 <img src="https://imgur.com/6rfoBak.png" width="25%" />

-Tragically, this fun book is out of print and therefore can only be found used.
-But it's worth the search.
+This fun book is out of print and therefore can only be found used.
+It's worth the search.
 Adam is competing against others for a four million dollar prize to be the first around the world in forty days without flying.
-Of course there is an evil baron.
+Lots of action and adventure, and of course, an evil Baron.
 (Lexile 690L)

 <a href="https://www.amazon.com/MVP-Magellan-Project-Douglas-Evans/dp/1932425136" rel="nofollow"> Buy on Amazon</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1006158349" rel="nofollow">Buy on Orell Füssli</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjQ4OTAxMTIsOTg1NjEyMzE3LDM1Nz
+eyJoaXN0b3J5IjpbMTkwMzc3MzU3OCwtMTc2NDg5MDExMiw5OD
-Y3NDMyMCwtMTQ2ODYyMTQ3NV19
+U2MTIzMTcsMzU3Njc0MzIwLC0xNDY4NjIxNDc1XX0=
 -->